2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 2. What are the types of partitions in Linux?

-There are two primary partitions on a Linux system: data partition and swap partition.
-The data partition contains standard Linux system data, and the root partition usually includes all data to start up and run the system.
-The swap partition has the computer's physical memory and extra memory on the hard disk.
+On a Linux system, there are two primary partitions: data and swap.
+The data partition holds standard Linux system data, while the root partition contains all data needed to start and run the system.
+In contrast, the swap partition functions as an extension of the computer's physical memory, utilizing extra space on the hard disk to supplement RAM.

 3. What is a formatting command?

-The command usually forms a new root directory and file system for your disk.
-This command can also check for bad areas on your disk and delete all data on the disk.
+The command typically creates a new root directory and file system for the disk, and can also check for bad areas on the disk and delete all data on it.

 Related Articles